oneops/oneops.github.io/general/in-the-press.md

 # In The Press and Elsewhere

-Whether OneOps was mentioned on our own blog or an external site - here is where we try to collect those references.
+Whether OneOps was mentioned in the press, another blog or a conference site - here is where we try to collect those references.
 You can also find audio, video and slide presentation related resources and links here.

 If you have a relevant link to be added - [let us know](/general/contribute.html) or
 <a href="https://github.com/oneops/oneops.github.io" target="_blank">send a pull request</a>!

+And of course you should not forget to check out our own (OneOps Team Blog](/general/blog/index.html)

 # 2016